 Site Access and Security

-oTraining Area: Operating the main gate combination lock and using the designated keys or keysafe for the clubhouse and boatshed.
+oTraining Topics: Operating the main gate combination lock and using the designated keys or keysafe for the clubhouse and boatshed.

 oRationale: To ensure the facilities are open for members to begin rigging and using the changing areas.